The Applicant Guide: Article 53/ emergency (120-day) authorisation

-- A reasoned case to support the 'urgency' of your application and why it should be treated as an emergency (see the guidance document for extension of use);
+- A reasoned case to support the 'urgency' of your application and why it should be treated as an emergency (see the guidance document for extension of use)

-- Details of any research work, proposals or progress towards a long term solution to the pest problem;
+- Details of any research work, proposals or progress towards a long-term solution to the pest problem

-Link to page giving further guidance on the information required.
+Please also see Further guidance on the information required.